DATA USAGE POLICY

 Young people’s privacy

-You must be aged 16 or over to create a member account on eastmeetswest.org.uk.
+You must be aged 16 or over to become a member of the East Meets West network.

 Parent or guardian consent must be provided when we collect personal data from anyone under the age of 16.
 We do not knowingly collect personal data from anyone under the age of 13.